Design and Performance of a Silicon Tungsten Calorimeter Prototype Module and the Associated Readout: Detector setup for test beam experiments

 \section{Detector setup for test beam experiments}

 The test beam performance for the prototype detector was carried out at PS and SPS facilities at CERN in 2015 and 2016.
-In 2015, we used the T9 test beam facility at PS accelerator providing a secondary beam (with mixed electrons and hadrons) with a beam energy from 0.5 to 10~GeV.
+In 2015, we used the T9 test beam facility at the PS accelerator providing a secondary beam (with mixed electrons and hadrons) with a beam energy from 0.5 to 10~GeV.
 In the same year we used the SPS T4-H6 beam line with the energy setup of 5--180~GeV.
 In 2016, the SPS H6B beam line was used with a very similar setup as the previous year.

 The purity of the electrons or positrons in the PS T9 facility is around 80\% at lowest momenta and then rapidly dropping.
 Therefore, at beam energies higher than 1 GeV we used a Cherenkov trigger in order to increase the purity of the electrons in the beam.
-At higher SPS energies, the purity of electrons was good enough up to 50 GeV.
+At SPS energies, the fraction of electrons in the beam was high ( $> 50 \%$) for energies up to 50 GeV, and decreased for larger energies.

 \Fig{fig:setup} shows the prototype detector configuration in both years and test beam facilities.
 We combine the four segments of pad layers~(see \Sec{sec:pads}) with the two pixel layers~(see \Sec{sec:maps}) and put the complete system into a light-tight box for data taking.
-For the beam trigger, we used in total 4 different plastic scintillators: (1)~10 $\times$ 10 ${\rm cm}^2$ area to detect the beam presence, (2)~4 $\times$ 4 ${\rm cm}^2$ are with 1~cm thickness for the narrow coincidence, (3,4)~two smaller size of scintillators~(1$\times$ 1 ${\rm cm}^2$) for ensuring the beam is located in the middle of the active detector area.
+The first (second) layer of pixel sensors is located at 29.6 (64.6) mm from the front face of the full detector setup.
+These locations correspond to depths of 4 and 8 radiation lengths, respectively.
+For the beam trigger, we used in total 4 different plastic scintillators: (1) of 10 $\times$ 10 ${\rm cm}^2$ area to detect the beam presence, (2) of 4 $\times$ 4 ${\rm cm}^2$ area with 1~cm thickness for the narrow coincidence, (3) and (4) of smaller size, which are placed horizontally and vertically to define together a 1$\times$ 1 ${\rm cm}^2$ fiducial trigger in the center of the active detector area.